 The Cochlear Implant, or Bionic Ear, has taken up to 80% of the world cochlear implant market during the last 2 decades.
 Professor Graham Clark’s from Melbourne determination to find a way out for the world’s profoundly and severely deaf people, together with precision implant technologies by Australian company «Cochlear Limited», have given thousands of people with hearing impairment opportunity to actively communicate in modern crazy world that is highly reliant on sound.

-At first Professor Clark from University of Melbourne was intending to create an artificial hearing device for his deaf father.
-He thus got down to work, assisted by faithful research team, in developing a device that would electrically stimulate nerves inside the inner ear which had to cause hearing sensations.
+At first Professor, Clark from the University of Melbourne was intending to create an artificial hearing device for his deaf father.
+He thus got down to work, assisted by a faithful research team, in developing a device that would electrically stimulate nerves inside the inner ear which had to cause hearing sensations.

-The multiple-channel cochlear implant, which is the result of Clark’s and his co-workers’ discoveries, is considered «the first sensori-neural prosthesis to effectively and safely bring electronic technology into direct physiological relationship with central nervous system and human consciousness».
-More than that, it is the first cochlear prosthesis to offer priceless gift of speech understanding to severely-to-profoundly deaf patients and spoken language to children born deaf.
-Besides, Clark’s team succeeded in engineering speech processor oа such small size that the smallest patient can wear it.
+The multiple-channel cochlear implant, which is the result of Clark’s and his co-workers’ discoveries, is considered «the first sensorineural prosthesis to effectively and safely bring electronic technology into the direct physiological relationship with the central nervous system and human consciousness».
+More than that, it is the first cochlear prosthesis to offer priceless gift of speech understanding to severely-to-profoundly deaf patients and spoken a language to children born deaf.
+Besides, Clark’s team succeeded in engineering speech processor of such small size that the smallest patient can wear it.

 Today over 50,000 hearing-impaired patients in more than 120 countries have received such prosthesis, and «Cochlear Limited» is taking leading position in the field.
 Indeed, the company has now concentrated on early childhood applications, creating implant designed to provide infants necessary possibilities during the most critical early period of psycho-linguistic development.